outsinre/outsinre.github.com/_posts/2015-03-05-python-virtualenv.md

     ```
     Activation of *virtualenv* does NOT change working directory.
 That is to say, you are not constrained within that newly created directory.
 Newly created *venv-test* directory is just for holding *virtualenv* files and executables.

-    After activation, the created virtual environment name *venv-test* will be appended to the `bash` command prompt.
+    After activation, the created virtual environment name *venv-test* will be appended to the `bash` command prompt: `(venv-test)zachary@zhtux ~ $`.
 This indicates and reminds that you're in *virtualenv* instead of system Python environment.
-4. pip install
+4. `pip install`

-    In Gentoo, we should not install system-wide packages by `pip install xxx`.
+    As mentioned, we should not install system-wide packages by `pip install xxx`.
 However, it can be used in *virtualenv*.
 Pakcages installed under *virtualenv* environment are bound to and constrained in that environment only!

     Installed packages will be located under *~/workspace/python/venv-test/lib/python2.7/site-packages/* instead of the system-wide site-packages director (i.e. */usr/lib/python2.7/site-packages/*).
 5. `pip freeze`